20 Spooktacular Ideas to Celebrate Halloween at Work

 15. Hold a pie-baking contest

-Pumpkin pies are traditional to the Halloween season, but can your co-workers get more creative than that?
+Pumpkin pies are traditional to the Halloween season, but can your coworkers get more creative than that?
 Host a pie-baking contest for people that are interested, and, again, offer a desirable prize!

 16. Rent a photo booth

 A good photo booth will surely be a treat.
 If you don’t have the budget to splurge on a professional one for the day, you can opt for a make-shift photo booth.
-Ensure you have lots of props, including masks, wigs and face paint, and have a designated photographer.
-Encourage your employees to post on social media with your company hashtag!

-17. Hire an ice cream van
+17. Hire an ice cream truck

 18. Give team members the rest of the day off